meireles/spectrolab/README.md

 # spectrolab

 The package is being actively developed and parts of the *API may still change*.
 You’re welcome to give it a spin, but do so *at your own risk*.
 With that said, most parts of the package are pretty stable.
-Let us know if (or when) you find otherwise.
+Let us know if you find otherwise.

 ## Installation